mossclaw/Moss_Mod/mods/HOWTO.md

 contents should be the same as in the directory version.

 ### Load order
-If several mod-mods replace the same thing, then the last loaded one gets the final word.
+If several mod-mods replace the same thing, then the one loaded last gets the final say.
 To determine the order, there is a file `load_order.json` in the mods folder.
 It should contain a Json list, with the mods you want to control the order of.
 Any mod-mods listed there will be loaded _last_, in the order mentioned.